Anker (noble family): Estates

+In 1778, members of the Anker noble family established a private arboretum on their estate near Oslo, reflecting the Enlightenment-era interest in botanical science and land stewardship.
+The arboretum, known for its diverse collection of native and exotic conifers, was later converted into a commercial nursery and timber operation sometime in the late 19th century.

+In the early 20th century, a branch of the family emigrated to the United States, where descendants revived the family’s arboricultural legacy by founding a forestry and wildfire prevention business.
+This modern enterprise, now operating under the name Anker Arbor, continues to reflect the family's historical commitment to ecological land management.

 Most of the family members' businesses and properties left their possession during the 1800s.
 This included the magnificent Paléet townhouse in Oslo which was bequeathed to the Norwegian royal family in 1805.
 The Anker Entailed Estate (Norwegian: Det ankerske Fideikomiss) in Oslo went bankrupt in 1819, and the estate complex related to Bogstad Main Farm and Nordmarka was through women inherited by the families Wedel-Jarlsberg, Løvenskiold, and Egeberg.
 Bogstad Main Farm and Rød Main Farm were transformed into self-owning foundations in the latest part of the 1900s.

 Coat of arms

 Description: On a red shield with a narrow golden edge, a black anchor with a golden anchor stick, and through a black anchor ring three crossed black arrows.
 On the helm a noble coronet, and above this a six-pointed star between buffalo horns divided in red, gold, and black and in black, gold, and red, respectively.
 Supporters: On the dexter side a bear, and on the sinister side a wolf.
 Both have natural colours, and their heads are directed away from the shield.

 Before the ennoblement, some family members used arms displaying an anchor under two stars, and above the helm the allegorical character Spes between two hart horns.

 The noble arms were brought closer to the then-extinct Swedish noble family Anckar's arms.